History History

 Struggle for independence, birth of the free state

-The third Home Rule, barely proposed, was suspended because the First World War was declared.
+The proposed Third Home Rule was suspended as the First World War was declared.
 The Irish who signed up to go to Europe to defend freedom wore British uniforms.
-This was a real dilemma that some Irishmen did not hesitate to face.
+It was a real dilemma, and one that some Irishmen did not hesitate to face.
 At least 37,000 Irish soldiers died during this conflict.
-The Easter Rising of 1916, or Bloody Easter, was the insurrection that opened a long period of struggle for independence.
-Victory of Sinn Féin at Dáil Éireann in Dublin.
+The Easter Rising of 1916, also known as Bloody Easter, was the insurrection that ushered in a long period of fighting for independence.
+Sinn Féin victory at the Dáil Éireann in Dublin.
 The Anglo-Irish War of Independence lasted two years before the Irish Free State was declared in 1922.

 1922 - 1948